tejasc1067/java-springboot-engineering-roadmap/README.md

 # End Goal

-The final goal of this repository is to help learners become:
+The final goal of this repository is to help learners become Backend Engineers not just Framework users.

-# backend engineers

-not just:
-# framework users

 The roadmap emphasizes:
 - engineering fundamentals